The “Slide Loop” Technique

 Once you have decided on placement, take your material and loop it around the back of the hanging bobbin.
 Bring it back around front and grasp it with your fingers.
 This will create a loop around the thread in which you can now manipulate.

 Step Two: The Slide

 Holding the bobbin still in one hand, pull back on the looped material and slide it up into place.
 Once in place, simply hold tight and bring your thread over to lock it in place.

 If you are using rubber legs and want them separated like in “The Beetle”; attach and secure it the same way, but then let go and take another wrap or two IN-BETWEEN to secure it in place.

-Remember this technique can be used for other materials, including laser dubbing so feel free to use it anywhere that it can help you.
+Remember this technique can be used for other materials, including laser dubbing on the Bass Agitator; so feel free to use it anywhere that it can help you.